softwareTestingResearch/pytest-ranking/README.md

 pytest --rank --rank-level=function
 ```

-- The smallest test item that can be reordered in pytest test suite is [parametrized unit test](https://docs.pytest.org/en/7.1.x/example/parametrize.html) (PUT).
+- The smallest test item that can be reordered in pytest test suite is [parametrized unit test](https://docs.pytest.org/en/7.1.x/example/parametrize.html) (PUT)
 - This option allows you to set at which level the reordering takes place:
     - `put` reorders the each PUT and re-arranges their order based on their assigned priority scores
     - `function` reorders each test function, parametrized values of a test function follow their default order
     - `module` reorders each test file, all tests in the test file follow their default order
-    - `dir` reorders each test directory, all tests within each directory follow their default order.
+    - `dir` reorders each test directory, all tests within each directory follow their default order

 ### Tracking heuristics from historical runs